MartynasIT/SEB-Automation/README.md

 - To start the Grid server, run the start_grid_server.bat file.

 - Once the servers are running, you can access the Jenkins dashboard by visiting http://localhost:8080 in your web browser.
-The login credentials are as follows:

-     - username: admin
-     -  password: 601208f8a7174ca395e944c5be58b7e3
 - After logging in, you can use the "Automation" job to run API tests (includes performance test for amazon and checks if amazon, grid and jenkins servers are reachable) and WEB tests (Fidget spinners test).

 It's important to note that these instructions are for Windows.